For Immediate Release

 The 2000 figures are from the groundbreaking, baseline setting, FACT2000 survey of 14,301 randomly sampled congregations.
 FACT2000 found that only 7% of congregations reported participating in interfaith worship in the previous 12 months, while only 8% reported joining in interfaith community service activities.

-David A. Roozen, Director of the Cooperative Congregational Studies Partnership and Professor of Religion and Society at Hartford Seminary, said that “immediately after September 11 there was a surge of interfaith activity, but that by the following year many social commentators were talking about a return to the general interfaith indifference of pre-2001.
+David A. Roozen, Director of the Cooperative Congregational Studies Partnership and Professor of Religion and Society at Hartford International University, said that “immediately after September 11 there was a surge of interfaith activity, but that by the following year many social commentators were talking about a return to the general interfaith indifference of pre-2001.
 There was no hard data to support or refute such claims.
 Now we know, four years later.
 The increased attention being given by communities of faith to interfaith engagements continues to be dramatic.”

 Perhaps even more significantly, Roozen said, “The Sept 11 upturn in interfaith awareness has been accompanied by a fundamental change in the United States’ perception of the American religious mosaic.
 Our public consciousness has had to acknowledge in the most powerful way in our history that the religious liberty-in-diversity that Americans cherish has moved from ecumenical Christian to interfaith, and that this American, interfaith consciousness will forevermore include Islam.”